 Exploring Chords for Accompanying the Sansula in Standard Tuning

-A main part of the philosophy of western musical instruments is to reproduce as many sonic possibilities as possible - hence the piano keyboard, with seven octaves of fully chromatic notes.
+A main part of the philosophy of western musical instruments is to provide as many sonic possibilities as possible – hence the piano keyboard, with seven octaves of fully chromatic notes.

 One of my most favorite activities is to explore new kalimba tunings and their music spaces – ie, the different possibilities these tunings create.

 However, as much as I love to explore and map all of these exotic music spaces, sometimes I forget to cover the most basic tuning of an instrument.
 In this post, I go back and analyze the Sansula’s standard mystical and enchanting tuning, and then I relate the Sansula’s tuning to exactly how I accompany the Sansula on my guitar.

 This Sansula video is different from the earlier “Exotic Sansula Tunings” videos in one major way: in the earlier videos, I would lay out the chord progression on my guitar, and Andrea would sail over the top.
 In this video, Andrea controls many of the chords, and I on guitar must be responsive to her.
 You can see that right away in the video – she is controlling the changes, and I am going along.
 Or at least I am guessing where she will go, and sometimes she plays hide and seek.